open2c/pairtools/doc/parsing.rst

 These ligation events imply that ligated loci were close to each other when the ligation enzyme was active, i.e. they formed "a contact".

-``pairsamtools parse`` detects ligation events in the aligned sequences of DNA molecules formed in Hi-C experiments and reports them in the .pairs/.pairsam format.
+``pairtools parse`` detects ligation events in the aligned sequences of DNA molecules formed in Hi-C experiments and reports them in the .pairs/.pairsam format.